mmlacak/crochess/docs/source/libcc/ccparsedply.rst

         Failed sense-journey, corresponds to ``'``.

-    :c:`enum` is tagged with the same :c:expr:`CcParsedPlyLinkEnum` name.
+    :c:`enum` is tagged with the same :c:enum:`CcParsedPlyLinkEnum` name.

 .. c:struct:: CcParsedPly